Fight Nestlé Privatizing Our Water!

-We encourage donations to the Osceola Township legal defense fund.
-It's wrong that Michigan laws allow Nestlé to take 210 million gallons of water, bottle it, and sell it for exorbitant profit.
+It is wrong that Michigan laws allow Nestlé to take 210 million gallons of water, bottle it, and sell it for exorbitant profit.
 Less than two hours away, people in Flint pay the highest cost in the US for water.
 Water that still cannot be safely used to drink, cook, or bathe!
-MCWC will continue to fight Nestlé privatizing our water, which sustains us and future generations.
+In Detroit 100,000 have been cut off from their water because they cannot afford the high bills.
+MCWC will continue to fight Nestlé privatizing the water which sustains us and future generations.
+We encourage donations to the Osceola Township Legal Defense Fund.
+(View MCWC’s Position here)

 P.O.
 Box 1